 A recent study from Rutgers University shows that large purchases are being delayed by college students graduating with debt.
 The Federal Reserve backs up this finding with their own numbers: just nine percent of students with lots of student loan debt were approved for mortgages.

 While almost twenty percent of the households in the United States have outstanding student debt, there are still ways in which graduates and prospective home buyers can both manage that debt and to get a mortgage for their first home.
 There are a variety of debt solutions and mortgage solutions available, including for buyers that have no to poor credit history.

-It remains to be seen if the theoretical long-term effects of student debt and decreased first-time home ownership will affect our national GDP, but changes to the way in which education is financed is an important first step toward continued economic growth.
+It remains to be seen if the theoretical long-term impact of student debt and decreased first-time home ownership will affect our national GDP, but changes to the way in which education is financed is an important first step toward continued economic growth.